 350g ground almonds (almond flour)

-90g organic butter
+90g organic butter or coconut butter

 1- 2 tblsps cold water